“Shoot for the moon. Even if you miss, you’ll land among the stars.” – Les Brown

 Importing Products With Oberlo

 After I had the foundations for my store down, it was time to import products from Oberlo.
-There are plenty of options available, including products from Oberlo Supply – Oberlo’s marketplace for trusted suppliers to list their products.
+There are plenty of options available, including products from Oberlo Verified – Oberlo’s marketplace for top-performing suppliers who provide the highest quality of service to merchants over a period of time, to list their products.

 I knew the keywords that I wanted to target, so I simply entered them into the search bar, and I was presented with a plethora of products to choose from.